Ubisoft launches blockchain-based Rabbids collectibles to raise money for UNICEF

 Ubisoft is launching blockchain-based Rabbids digital collectibles to raise money for the United Nations Children’s Fund (UNICEF).
 It’s a clear move to try to find gaming uses for blockchain, the transparent and secure digital ledger technology.

-Blockchain has a lot of applications beyond cryptocurrency, but those applications haven’t come as fast as many early investors wanted.
+Blockchain has a lot of applications beyond cryptocurrency, but these haven’t come as fast as many early investors wanted.
 Among the big game companies, Ubisoft remains the one that has been the most willing to experiment with blockchain.
 But doing this as a charitable venture will evidently eliminate any concern about having regulator intervention.

 In this case, Paris-based Ubisoft is launching 55 Rabbids collectibles as tokens on the Ethereum blockchain, or one that uses a popular cryptocurrency platform.
 The blockchain can be used to verify the unique identity of the digital asset, making it more of a collectible.